russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Lists and Selection.md

 |3|tonyFernandez|
 |4|georgeBell|

-However, a great deal of the utility of using a list comes from its flexibility: the number of elements can be *increased* (or decreased) while our program runs.
+However, as you saw earlier this week with the [[Dynamic Lists|Find the Roots]] application, a great deal of the utility is found in using a *dynamic* list: a list (or array) where the number of elements is *increased* (or decreased) while our program runs.

 ## Understanding the data structure